YorkHe/15-466-f18-base1/README.md

 **Good Code**

 I think the scene loading part of the code is quite good.
-The loading work is put within the constructor of the Scene class, and it can be done with only a constructor call.
+The loading work is put within the constructor of the Scene class, and it can be done by only a constructor call.

 # Using This Base Code